fsantanna/dceu/doc/manual.md

 The iterator function must return `nil` to signal that there are no more elements to traverse in the iterable.

-The function `iter` accepts the following iterables and modifiers:
+The function `to-iter` accepts the following iterables and modifiers:

 - Tuples:
     - On each call, the iterator returns the next tuple element.